 Leaburg Hatchery was built in 1953 to mitigate for lost fishing opportunity because of the many dams on Willamette Basin rivers.
 These dams include Cougar, Blue River, Carmen-Smith, Lookout, Dexter, and others.
-The hatchery rears rainbow trout and summer steelhead and has a staff of four employees.
-Visiting hours are dawn to dusk, seven days a week.
+The hatchery rears rainbow trout, summer steelhead and Chinook salmon, and has a staff of four employees.
 Come visit our show pond and see huge white sturgeon and rainbow trout.

 There’s a viewing platform built by the McLaren School for Boys in 1993 to allow visitors to get a close up look at spring Chinook salmon spawning in the creek below.